neoship/woocommerce-neoship-modul/readme.txt

 = 1.1.3 =
 * Use order number as variable number in neoship because of common custom ordering numbers by plugins (not needed change in neoship app beacuse of invoice for example).

+= 1.1.4 =
+* Use order number as variable number in neoship, fixed api calls with this custom numbers and not ids.

 == Upgrade Notice ==